IM-Deane/crwn-clothing/README.md

 [Udemy tutorial](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/),
 I still plan to document what we are learning.

+**Stack:**

+- React (Class-based components)
+- Redux
+- SASS
+- Firebase
+- Stripe API (for payments)

 ### Outcome:

 **Beginner Version:**

-Although I've created larger React projects before, I have not done so using class-based components.
+Although I've created larger React projects before, I haven't done so using class-based components.

 To really learn React, I believe it is crucial to understand this aspect even